|Cold Hardy:||Yes, down to 10° and 5° for a short duration|

 Silver Saw Palmettos fulfill a variety of needs within the landscape.
-Besides growing well in pots situated on a porch or patio, they make lush ground covers, their dense growth works well to add privacy growing as a shrub or screen, planted in mass, used to naturalize an area or as understory plants, as well as in pollinator or wildlife gardens.
-The silvery foliage contrasts well mixed with green foliaged plants and can make the garden area pop.
+Besides growing well in pots situated on a porch or patio, they make lush ground covers, their dense growth works well to add privacy growing as a shrub or screen, used to naturalize an area or as understory plants, as well as in pollinator or wildlife gardens.
+The silvery foliage contrasts well with green foliaged plants and can make the garden area pop.
 Since they retain their gorgeous and robust silvery-blue good looks no matter the season, you won’t go wrong wherever you decide to use them.

 Is it Cold-Hardy in My Area?

 With its stiff silvery-blue fronds and hairy trunk, you can’t beat the Silver Saw Palmetto for cold hardiness.
-It’s hardy growing year-round in USDA zones 7 through 11, tolerating temperatures down to 10℉.
+It grows year-round in USDA zones 7 through 11, tolerating temperatures down to 10℉.
 However, it’s slightly less cold-hardy than its green cousin the Green Saw Palmetto but only by a few degrees.
-This makes it a suitable and attractive addition to northern landscapes that aren’t consistently warm.
+This makes it a suitable and attractive addition to landscapes that aren’t consistently warm.

-Of course, you can always give the palmetto a bit of protection if harsh weather conditions are on the horizon.
-Water well the day before the extreme weather is expected and layer the planting site with 3 or 4 inches of organic mulch.
+You can always give the palmetto a bit of protection if harsh weather conditions are on the horizon.
 Covering the palmetto with a sheet or blanket also helps with protection.
-You can also add some nightly color to your outdoor space by stringing some holiday lights throughout the Silver Saw Palmetto’s canopy.
+Add some nightly color to your outdoor space by stringing some holiday lights throughout the Silver Saw Palmetto’s canopy.

 How Big Does It Get?

 Silver Saw Palmettos are slow-growing (a rate of about 1" per year) so it’s going to take a while for them to reach their mature size of 5 to 10 feet tall and 4 to 10 feet wide.
 This makes them great selections for containers or anywhere you desire a low-growing ground cover or mass planting.

 How Much Sun Does It Require?